ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Component location

-The suspension level sensor is typically located near the vehicle's wheels or suspension components.
+The brake pressure sensor is typically located near the master cylinder or integrated into the ABS module.

 FAQs